b-lukaszuk/BS_wJ_eng/contents/roman_numerals.md

 loop.
 We translate `curToken` to an Arabic numeral and add it to `sum` which we return once we are done.

-Again, let's go with a minitest (go ahead pick a number and in your head, or on a piece of paper, and follow the function's execution).
+Again, let's go with a minitest (go ahead pick a number and, in your head or on a piece of paper, follow the function's execution).

 ```jl
 s = """